epics-containers/ibek/master/_sources/index.rst.txt

     - Modify the documentation explanations/entities, invert the explanation so that it is in the same order as the tables at the end.

-    - rename theses classes and update all comments accordingly (I still would like to have a think about better naming?)

-        - Entity becomes Definition
-        - EntityInstance becomes Entity

     - Complete documentation in general

     - Add a param no_axes to pmac.Geobrick instead of hardcoding 8